-Within 2018 the Bank has performed its second Risk Control Self-Assessment (RCSA) report.
+Beginning 2020, the Bank has started performing its second Risk Control Self-Assessment (RCSA) report.

-The following process was followed:
+The preparation of RCSA is as follows:

-- Step 1 Initial meeting with department heads to layout the structure of processes and procedures performed by the department - Step 2 Assessment of processes and agreement with department heads on additional implementations required to improve controls.
-Information from internal and external audits was also taken into consideration for the assessment. - Step 3 RCSA findings communicated to senior management and report submitted to the BoD Risk Committee. - Step 4 Final bank-wide report submitted to the Board of Directors.
+Step 1 Initial meeting with department heads to layout the structure of processes and procedures performed by the department consideration for the assessment.

+Step 2 Assessment of processes and agreement with department heads on additional implementations required to improve controls.
+Information from internal and external audits was also taken into

+Step 3 RCSA findings communicated to senior management and report submitted to the BoD Risk

+Committee.

+Step 4 Final bank-wide report submitted to the Board of Directors.